coop152/obsidian-vaults/Year 3/Algorithms and Complexity/NP-Completeness.md

 ## The vertex cover problem
 For an undirected graph $G$, a vertex cover of $G$ is a subset $S$ of the nodes where every edge of $G$ has an endpoint in $S$.
 ![](Pasted%20image%2020231124150309.png)
 To show that VERTEX-COVER is NP-complete, we first show that it is in NP.
-This is trivial; a certificate is simply a vertex cover of size $k$, and we can verify it in polynomial time by
+This is trivial; a certificate is a vertex cover of size $k$, and we can verify it in polynomial time by